 - 4.1 Some sites have a statutory designation and are protected by legislation such as the Conservation of Species and Habitat Regulations, 2010 and the Wildlife and Countryside Act, 1981 (as amended). - 4.2 The following types of sites are identified on the Policies Map, which accompanies the Local Plan and are protected by policy ENV2 on Biodiversity: - International Sites designated under European legislation, which include Special Protection Areas (SPAs) and Special Areas of Conservation (SACs).
 The Ribble and Alt Estuaries SPA is an example.
 This site is also designated as a Ramsar site, which are wetlands of international importance.
-It is considered that this Biodiversity SPD is unlikely to have any significant effect on a SPA or SAC, above and beyond any effects that the Local Plan is likely to have, either individually or in combination with other plans and projects.
-However, the SPD will be subject to both Sustainability Appraisal and Habitats Regulations Assessment, which will be put out for consultation with the SPD. - > Sites of National importance for conservation, which are designated as Sites of Special Scientific Interest (SSSIs) - Locally important sites, which may have been designated as Local Wildlife Sites known in Lancashire as Biological Heritage Sites (BHSs) and Local Geodiversity Sites (LGS).
+This Biodiversity SPD was subject to screening for Sustainability Appraisal and Habitats Regulations Assessment, which confirmed that neither were needed. - Sites of National importance for conservation, which are designated as Sites of Special Scientific Interest (SSSIs) - Locally important sites, which may have been designated as Local Wildlife Sites known in Lancashire as Biological Heritage Sites (BHSs) and Local Geodiversity Sites (LGS).